-Olivia Chadha began her writing career with a stint in Los Angeles writing comic book scripts.
+Olivia Kaur Chadha began her writing career with a stint in Los Angeles writing comic book scripts.
 Balance of Fragile Things is Olivia's first novel, and some of her other works have appeared in Pinyon, Damselfly Press, and Every Day Fiction.

 Olivia holds a Ph.D. from Binghamton University’s creative writing program and has taught writing at Binghamton University and the University of Colorado, Boulder.

 Like her stories and characters, Olivia brings a boundary-blurring perspective to her writing: She was born in Illinois, raised in New Jersey, and grew up in Southern California.
-Her family is of mixed Latvian/German and Indian descent.
+Her family is of mixed Latvian/German and Punjabi Sikh descent.
 Currently she's writing a supernatural young adult novel set in the mountains of Colorado.

 Learn about Balance of Fragile Things.